 A growing microfilm and microcard collection is serviced by the latest type readers.
 By this means a student is also able to get almost any material on file in America brought to his desk for research purposes.
-A film and slide collection is also being developed.

 Other theological libraries in the area make nearly 200,000 volumes available to students on an interlibrary loan basis which also makes available the resources of other libraries throughout the country.
 Students are free to consult the library of Southern Methodist University which numbers over 400,000 volumes.
-The library maintains its own repair department which, in addition to mending books for the library also makes its repair services available to the student body.
+The library maintains its own repair department which, in addition to mending books for the library also makes it repair services available to the student body.